Title: | Create Data Frames that are Easier to Exchange and Reuse |

 creates a utils::bibentry

-retrieves the contents of this bibentry object of a dataset_df from its
+retrieves the contents of this bibentry object of a

-attributes, and returns the contents as list, dataset_df, or bibentry object, or an
+dataset_df from its attributes, and returns the contents as list,

 A logical value, if the bibliographic entries are listed according to the Dublin Core specification.